 Earlier this week, I was chatting with a friend over coffee and we ended up on the topic of taking care of ourselves.
-We swapped stories about our ‘Ah-ha’ moments when we finally realized we weren’t invincible and needed to start taking better care of ourselves.
+We swapped stories about the ‘Ah-ha’ moments where we finally realized we weren’t invincible and had been neglecting taking care of ourselves.

 As we chatted, I realized I had never shared my story with you, my readers!

-Hopefully sharing this story will inspire you to take those first steps and start paying attention to your health and wellness.
-Having a purpose or a why certainly helps me make decisions with my health in mind each day!
+Hopefully sharing this will inspire you to take those first steps and start paying attention to your own health and wellness.
+Having a purpose or a why certainly helps me make decisions that keep my health and wellness top of mind each day!

 So, without further ado…

 I moved to Boston shortly after college.
 As a newly-minted healthcare professional, I wanted to work at ‘the big-name hospitals’.
 The ones I read about in medical journals and heard about on the news.